tsherwen/geos_chem_yarcc/README.md

 # GEOS-Chem Classic on YARCC
 This repository contains a boilerplate job script and environment setup script for submitting GEOS-Chem Classic runs to YARCC, the York Advanced Research Computing Cluster.
-The scripts can be found in the 'scripts' directory of this repository, and can be downloaded individually by (among other methods), clicking on the file name above, right clicking the 'Raw' button in the top-right of the file view, and selecting 'Save Link As' (or equivalent).
+The scripts can be found in the `scripts` directory of this repository, and can be downloaded individually by (among other methods), clicking on the file name above, right clicking the 'Raw' button in the top-right of the file view, and selecting 'Save Link As' (or equivalent).

 ## Accessing YARCC
 If you are a current University of York research student, you are eligible for YARCC access.
 Please send an email to <itsupport@york.ac.uk> in order to request access to YARCC.
 Once you've been granted access, you can follow the [instructions found in the York Research and High Performance Computing wiki space](https://wiki.york.ac.uk/display/RHPC/Accessing+YARCC) in order to start using YARCC.